 You may have to shut off the news.
 Do not live the 24-hour news cycle playing in the background while you are at home.
 I am convinced that will add worry to your life and especially your children or grandchildren.
 Get your update and then turn it off.
 Play-by-play news that is constantly negative will nag at your mind.
 You may even need to shut off the news alerts on your phone or limit your time on social media.
 Those things often steal our focus.

 Vance Havner once said, “Worry is like a rocking chair.
 It will give you something to do, but it won’t get you anywhere!”
 Social media is the same.
 You feel like you are doing something, but most often we are contributing to the worry and overwhelm.
 Worry keeps you active, but it will consume your mind with every negative possibility!
 And that process will weigh you down with even more worry!
 Remember, worry does not add to your life, but it will certainly subtract from it.

 As a pastor for over 25 years, I have discovered the antidote to the virus of worry is hope.
 The Prophet Isaiah wrote,“… but those who HOPE in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint” (Isaiah 40:31).
-Yes, practice social distancing!
+Yes, respect those around you!
 Yes, wash your hands (which I thought we were supposed to be doing)!
 Yes, protect the most vulnerable during this coronavirus pandemic!
 But doing those things alone do not remove the worry.
 Mastering the art of focusing on hope will.

 Now go outside, look up to the heavens, and say, “I am alive.
 Thank you, God for another day to live.
 Today, I choose hope.”
 Smile, it’s a good day to be alive.